-The first quarter of 2022 continued the trend of increasing regulation of the workplace by state and local governments.
+The trend of increasing workplace regulations by state and local governments continued throughout the first quarter of 2023.
 Although it is not possible to discuss all state and local laws, this update provides an overview of recent and upcoming legislative developments to help you and your organization stay in compliance.
-(Please note that developments related to issues such as minimum wage rates and COVID-19 are not included.)
+(Please note that developments related to issues such as minimum wage rates are not included.)

 On Tuesday, January 10, 2023, Denver Mayor Michael Hancock signed Bill 22-1614 after it passed the Denver City Council the previous day by unanimous vote.
 With the Bill’s passage comes increased penalties and new requirements related to wage theft, specifically including joint liability for general contractors, effective upon publication.